Universal graph representation of stabilizer codes: Applications of the Graph Formalism

-Theorem~\ref{thm:random_graphs} is positive in that it provides a nontrivial bound on the stabilizer weight of random codes for many choices of $R(n)$ and $d(n)$, and it gives a strong probabilistic concentration of a $1 - n^{-d}$.
+Theorem~\ref{thm:random_graphs} is positive in that it provides a nontrivial bound on the stabilizer weight of random codes for many choices of $R(n)$ and $d(n)$, and it gives a strong probabilistic concentration of $1 - n^{-d + o(d)}$.
 For any $d \in [\w(1), O(\frac{n}{\log n})]$, this concentration implies that almost all codes in $\CS_n$ have the desired properties.
 On the other hand, Theorem~\ref{thm:random_graphs} complements---as opposed to subsuming---the Gilbert-Varshamov bound because it provides a nontrivial weight reduction at substantially sublinear distances.
 It also forces the stabilizer weight---at least, for the generating set we construct---to be at least as large as the distance, which is an artifact of our proof technique.
 However, the result nonetheless remains interesting because of the guarantees it is able to provide and the flexibility that it offers.
 Indeed, practically useful codes are seldom asymptotically good.
-Since the distance and the rate are both determining factors for the stabilizer weight, we obtain a three-way distance-rate-weight tradeoff of random codes that can be leveraged to study sublinear-distance codes in which we care much less about one of the three properties than the others.
-As with the other claims in this paper, this result is thus complementary of LDPC constructions that are asymptotically good but have intractably large constants.
+Since the distance and the rate are both determining factors for the stabilizer weight, we obtain a three-way distance-rate-weight trade-off of random codes that can be leveraged to study sublinear-distance codes in which we care much less about one of the three properties than the others.
+As with the other claims in this paper, this result is thus complementary of LDPC constructions that are asymptotically good but whose utility lies primarily in complexity theory rather than practical usage, due to, e.g. the smallest-$n$ instance of such quantum LDPC families being far larger than a practical block length.
 Instead, we interpret this result as evidence that for moderately large codes---e.g. $n \sim 50$ at a scale where we expect little-$o$ asymptotics to take effect---there is a great deal of flexibility in the graph construction to build codes of certain ranges of $R$ and $d$ which also may have a relatively small stabilizer weight.